 The estimate \eqref{e:capest} along with Theorem \ref{t:phichar}, implies \ref{PHI} because volume doubling, reverse volume doubling, and \hyperlink{ehi}{EHI} are preserved by the quasisymmetric change of the metric from $d$ to $\theta$.

-The construction of metric $\theta$ and measure $\mu$ is a modification of \cite{Car13}, but instead of the Ahlfors regularity required in \cite{Car13} we need to establish \eqref{e:capest}.
-Following \cite{Car13}, we construct the metric $\theta$ and measure $\mu$ that satisfy \eqref{e:capest} using a multi scale argument.
+The construction of a metric $\theta$ and a measure $\mu$ is a modification of \cite{Car13}, but instead of the Ahlfors regularity required in \cite{Car13} we need to establish \eqref{e:capest}.
+Following \cite{Car13}, we construct the metric $\theta$ and the measure $\mu$ that satisfy \eqref{e:capest} using a multi-scale argument.
 This part of the argument relies on theory of Gromov hyperbolic spaces.
-The basic idea behind the approach is to construct a graph (called the \emph{hyperbolic filling}) that is Gromov hyperbolic, whose boundary (in the sense of Gromov) corresponds to the given metric space $(X,d)$.
+The basic idea behind the approach is to construct a Gromov hyperbolic graph (called the \emph{hyperbolic filling}) whose boundary (in the sense of Gromov) corresponds to the given metric space $(X,d)$.
 A well-known result in Gromov hyperbolic spaces asserts that any metric in the conformal gauge $\sJ(X,d)$ up to bi-Lipschitz equivalence can be obtained by a bounded perturbation of edge weights on the hyperbolic filling.
-We recall the basic results about Gromov hyperbolic spaces and their boundaries in \textsection \ref{s:gromov}.
+We recall the basic results about Gromov hyperbolic spaces and their boundaries in Subsection \ref{s:gromov}.